If you have a 650 credit score, you aren't alone.

 For example, you could give your spouse $500 to put into their bank account to pay off some of their monthly bills.
-In this way, you are contributing to your joint financial success without affecting your personal credit.
-That said, this step may backfire if you don’t perform it properly.
+In this way, you are contributing to your joint financial success without affecting your credit.
+That said, this step may backfire if you don't perform it correctly.
 Talk to a credit specialist to ensure that it goes as smoothly as possible.

 14. Limit Your Credit Inquiries

 If you are interested in applying for new sources of credit, make sure that you try to limit yourself to only one or two during a year.
-That’s because multiple credit inquiries in a short time can damage your credit score.
-While it will typically take multiple inquiries before this becomes an issue, too many can drop your credit score 10-25 points overnight.
+That's because multiple credit inquiries in a short time can damage your credit score.
+While it will typically take numerous inquiries before this becomes an issue, too many can drop your credit score 10-25 points overnight.